CaptainJow/PlateNumberWebApp/README.md

 # PlateNumberWebApp
-This web app was made using YoloV5 to run it you will need Python 3.9.13 and to install the needed pachages
+This web api was made using YoloV5 to run it you will need Python and to install the needed pachages You can run it to get the results using postman